 For example, a minor modification can be made if a worker needs more time to complete a school assignment.
 However, getting a new plan is very unusual, and requires approval from the Director of Vocational Rehabilitation Services.

 What if a worker wants to pursue a vocational rehabilitation plan of their own?

-Sometimes, a worker will want to pursue a plan that is different from what the VRC recommends.
+Sometimes, a worker will want to pursue a plan that is different from what the Vocational Rehabilitation Consultant recommends.
 For example, they may have an occupational goal that requires more training that the WorkSafeBC will cover, or they may wish to start their own business.

 In such cases, the worker can provide a detailed written plan outlining their return to work goal.
-If the VRC is persuaded that the worker’s “preferred” plan is feasible, the VRC may agree to pay for the worker’s plan up to the cost of WorkSafeBC’s plan.
+If the Vocational Rehabilitation Consultant is persuaded that the worker’s “preferred” plan is feasible, they may agree to pay for the worker’s plan up to the cost of WorkSafeBC’s plan.
 In such cases, the worker is responsible for arranging funding for the balance of the cost of their preferred plan.